ocgineer/ocgineer.github.io/index.md

 ## Game optimized encoder settings

 The game optmized encoder settings is currently only available when using **software (x264)** encoding and using **Twitch** as streaming service.
-If you use both, you can enable the optmized encoder settings by clicking *Go Live* and in the pop-up you see to set your Game and Title, you can now also enable optimized encoder settings.
+If you use both, you can then enable the **use optmized encoder settings** found in the *Go Live* pop-up, where you set your Game and Title.
+The profile selection is only in effect when **Use optimized encoder settings** is enabled.

-- Medium profile; CPU usage equivalent to x264 profile **veryfast** but optimized for gameplay.
+- **Medium profile**; CPU usage is equivalent to x264 profile **veryfast** but optimized for gameplay.
-- Low profile; CPU usage equivalent to x264 profile **ultrafast** but opttmized for gameplay.
+- **Low profile**; CPU usage is equivalent to x264 profile **ultrafast** but optimized for gameplay.

+If you use a dedicated stream pc to encode or you have a powerful single pc that manages to go slower than veryfast, for example medium, it would not be best to use the optimized encoder settings, as no higher profile exists at this moment.

 If you do not see the pop-up to set the game or title, make sure that **Confirm stream title and game before going live** is set found in the General Settings.